YashGangwar/denly_landing_page/src/content/sections/5faq.md

 type: faq
 ---

-Got questions?
-We have you covered.
+Have concerns?
+We've got you covered.